 Once cooled, the last thing to do is frost!
 This recipe is a super soft, spreadable buttercream that gives the cookies a nice finishing touch.
 Because the dough isn’t as sweet as some of the recipes I’ve made, the frosting adds a vanilla almond flavor that meshes well with the cookie.
 After frosting, I recommend placing them in the refrigerator for them to chill and set a bit.
 The one thing I LOVE about Swig sugar cookies is that they serve them chilled.
 It just helps all the flavors mesh together and gives the cookies an amazing texture.
 Not a necessary step, but one I suggest trying.

-Package them up in cute plastic bags or boxes and gift away!
+Package them up in cute plastic bags with tags or boxes and gift away!
 These would make the perfect giftable cookie on their own, as they are big and substantial.

 Replicate the famous Swig sugar cookie recipe by making a batch of these soft, thick sugar cookies - topped with delicious buttercream frosting!
 Perfect for Mother's Day, Valentine's Day, birthdays, or just as a go-to giftable treat.